AIR's Full Spectrum Storytelling Intensive

 |(Photos from top left, clockwise: John Keefe, Janet Cardiff walk, Jonathan Mitchell, Christopher Allen)|

-Independent producer and lead instructor Amanda Aronczyk heads up a team of accomplished guest speakers -- experts drawn from public broadcast journalism, network technology, and media art who will take up to 14 producers (for each intensive) on a week-long excursion through storytelling to sound processing to interactive design and more.
-Hands-on exercises and work-in-progress critique will put this new knowledge into practice.
+Over the course of a week, a team of accomplished guest speakers -- experts drawn from public broadcast journalism, network technology, and media art -- will take up to 14 producers on an excursion through storytelling to sound processing to interactive design and more.

 All classes take place at UnionDocs in the Williamsburg neighborhood of Brooklyn.
-There will be an evening excursion (Wednesday), a happy hour (Monday), and a UnionDocs event (Friday).
+There will be an evening excursion (date TBD), a happy hour (Monday), and a lunch on Monday.
 Participation is encouraged, but optional.

 Who is eligible?

 AIR members living outside of NYC are eligible to receive a stipend ($100) to help underwrite fees and travel.
-First come, first served.
 If you’ve received a stipend or mentorship opportunity in the past two years from AIR, you may not be eligible.

 If you’d like to join AIR to become eligible for the travel stipend, go here.
 Participants coming from outside NYC are responsible for their own transportation and room and board during the intensive.
 UnionDocs can provide assistance in locating housing and guidance for getting around town for those not native to New York.